aditya21030/Hostel_Management/README.md

 ## 🚀 Features

 - 🔒 Admin login authentication
-- 🧍 Add new students with auto-generated student ID
+- 🧍 Add new students
 - 🛏️ Create and manage hostel rooms (with capacity tracking)
 - 📋 View room status and occupancy
 - 💾 MySQL as backend database